MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/one-time-payment.md

 ## POST /one_time_payment

-If you think the above link is too long, you can use the following API to generate a temporary payment code and send this link to the payer.
-And temporary links can be used only once.
+This payment method needs to request the API to generate a code before it can be used, and is suitable for scenarios where only one payment is allowed.

 ### Endpoint URL